Emmre/Emmre/README.md

 **Emmre/Emmre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 Hi 👋 I am Emre Saraç, a Frontend Developer
 <p>Emre Saraç (it's me!) is a Frontend developer.
 I code since 2019.
-I have a big motivation to learn more, especially about React, Svelte, Vuejs and GraphQL.</p>
+I have a big motivation to learn more, especially about React, NextJS, NodeJS and Golang.</p>

 <hr />
 <p>⚡ Front-End Development with Reactjs & VanillaJS</p>